 Yes!
 Identify the underlying cause of the shoulder pain or restriction.
 At the Centeno-Schultz Clinic, we are experts in the evaluation and treatment of shoulder injuries.
 New patient evaluations include a review of past medical history, physical examination, review of current imaging, and diagnostic ultrasound of the shoulder.
 Treatment options include PRP and stem cell injections.
 Our clinical outcomes are available for review here.
 These injections can not be performed by your PCP of an orthopedic surgeon.
 To see one of my ultrasound-guided shoulder injections please click on the link below.

 KT Tape is a brightly colored elastic therapeutic strip tape developed by Dr. Kenzo Kase.
 It is used extensively in the treatment of musculoskeletal injuries for both professional and recreational athletes.
-It’s proposed benefits include support, reduction in pain and edema, and increased blood flow.
-By improving shoulder stability, support, and structural alignment it is believed that shoulder pain is reduced by KT taping.
+Its proposed benefits include support, reduction in pain and edema, and increased blood flow.
+By improving shoulder stability, support, and structural alignment (much like Vulcan shoulder support) it is believed that shoulder pain is reduced by KT taping.
 Regrettably, these claims are not supported by medical studies.
 A significant problem is the number of different manufacturers and products.
 Each of which has different physical properties.

 A better solution is to identify and treat the underlying cause of shoulder pain.
-Treatment for shoulder instability is much different than the treatment of injured biceps tendon.
+Treatment for shoulder instability is much different than the treatment of injured biceps tendons.
 Identify the underlying problem by having a complete examination and ultrasound of the shoulder.
-The physicians at Centneo-Schultz who are board-certified and fellowship-trained are experts in the treatment of shoulder pain.
+The physicians at Centeno-Schultz who are board-certified and fellowship-trained are experts in the treatment of shoulder pain.
 Do not waste your precious time as your small injury and pain progress.
-Schedule a Telemedicine consult with us where we can review your history, studies, and provide you the best nonsurgical treatment option.
+Schedule a Telemedicine consult with us where we can review your history, studies, and provide you with the best nonsurgical treatment option available.
 Your body is talking to you.
 Now is the time to listen and take action.